Lev Tahor: History

 The group was formed in the 1980s by Israeli leader Shlomo Helbrans.
 Helbrans moved to the U.S. in the early 1990s, and settled in the Williamsburg neighborhood of Brooklyn, New York.
 While there, he served time in prison for kidnapping a 13-year-old Israeli boy who was sent to study with him in preparation for the boy's bar mitzvah.
 Helbrans was released after serving two years, allegedly after receiving preferential treatment by New York governor George Pataki.
 He then ran a yeshiva in Monsey, New York, and was eventually deported back to Israel.
 In January 2003, Helbrans moved to Canada.
 Helbrans may have used false evidence to obtain refugee status, paying the kidnapped boy to testify on his behalf.

 Helbrans and his followers settled in Sainte-Agathe-des-Monts, but the members of the group with children left Quebec in November 2013 for Chatham-Kent amid allegations of child neglect.
 Child protection authorities sought to place the children in the care of Jewish foster families, and had been taking steps to prevent the 127 children from leaving Canada.
 While in Canada, they acted as a charity, netting 6 million dollars in assets.

 On 5 March 2014, after the Ontario Superior Court of Justice effectuated a ruling of the Superior Court of Quebec as to the disposition of their children under Quebec child-protection law, nine members of the group, including six children, left for Trinidad and Tobago in an attempt to flee to Guatemala.
 They were returned to Canada days later.
 The six children were taken into foster care, four of them were later returned to the group, while the hearing for the other two children was scheduled for 27 May 2014.
 A majority of the group's members subsequently settled in the tourist town San Juan La Laguna.
 The group refused to send their children to local schools or participate in the community, according to a local resident.
-In August 2014, a group of elders of the indigenous Tz'utujil population issued an edict stating that the group was not welcome to stay, citing a need to protect the local culture, which is protected under the Constitution of Guatemala.
+In August 2014, a group of elders of the indigenous Tz'utujil people issued an edict stating that the group was not welcome to stay, citing a need to protect the local culture, which is protected under the Constitution of Guatemala.
 A spokesman for the indigenous council said, "We act in self-defence and to respect our rights as indigenous people."